Christiana90/Terraform-AWS-VPC/README.md

-Here's the updated README, which now includes a placeholder section where you can include an architectural diagram or image to help visualize the setup.

----

 # Terraform Infrastructure with EC2 Instances, VPC, NAT Gateway, and Security Groups

 This Terraform project provisions cloud infrastructure on AWS, including: